- Basics of Purpura Fulminans

 - Maintain a platelet level >~30,000/uL among patients on therapeutic heparin infusion.
 For patients who aren't receiving heparin, a usual platelet transfusion threshold might be appropriate (e.g., targeting >~10,000/uL).

 For patients with digital ischemia and threat of digital amputation, the following treatments may be attempted:

 - Topical nitroglycerine for local vasodilation of hypoperfused extremities.

-- Low-dose epoprostenol infusion has been described in case reports to improve distal perfusion and potentially reduce tissue loss (e.g. starting at a dose of 2 ng/kg/min).(21396502) Other case reports have used iloprost, a similar agent which isn't available intravenously in the United States.(30871501)
+- Low-dose epoprostenol infusion has been described in case reports as improving distal perfusion and potentially reducing tissue loss (e.g., starting at a dose of 2 ng/kg/min).(21396502) Other case reports have used iloprost, a similar agent which isn't available intravenously in the United States.(30871501)

-- Evidence supporting epoprostanol consists solely of a few case reports.
-This is indirectly buttressed by evidence regarding epoprostenol in digital ischemia due to refractory Raynaud's phenomenon.(27465880)
+- Evidence supporting epoprostenol consists solely of a few case reports.
+It is indirectly buttressed by evidence regarding epoprostenol in digital ischemia due to refractory Raynaud's phenomenon.(27465880)

 - In patients with threatened perfusion of their digits who are at risk of amputation, a clinical trial of epoprostenol might be considered under close supervision.

 - Epoprostenol can cause hypotension, so this therapy would be contraindicated in patients with severe hemodynamic instability.
-Other side-effects are less serious (e.g. nasuea, vomiting, abdominal pain, diarrhea).
+Other side effects are less serious (e.g., nausea, vomiting, abdominal pain, diarrhea).

 general conceptualization as a burn wound

 - Extensive skin necrosis due to purpura fulminans may mimic burns.